 At the level of education the Faculty has cooperation with the Bern School of Health and with the Universities of Fribourg and Basel.
-Furthermore, the four centres of dentistry in Switzerland (Basel, Bern, Geneva and Zurich) have close cooperation concerning the teaching programme and its constant actualization.

 Based on the discussion in the session with representatives of professional and cantonal organisations the expert panel concluded that the cooperation of the Faculty with the relevant organisations in the society is well appreciated.